-Tourism is the largest industry in the world and with an annual growth rate of around 7.4% is the fastest growing.
-The East Asia and the Pacific, has been the global region with the fastest growth (growth rate of 14.7 % in 1999-2000, UNTWO 2006).
+Tourism is the largest industry in the world globally and with an annual growth rate of around 7.4% is the fastest growing (Mincetur 2010).
+Since the early 1990s Peru has seen rapid growth in the number of international visitors it receives, from just over 200,000 in 1992 to 1.55 million in 2009 (Mincetur 2010).
 Tourism has a major impact on both people and the environment, hence the growing awareness of the need for tourism to be sustainable.